The All Japan Martial Arts Federation

-History: The Nippon Seibukan Dojo, or “School of the Japanese Hall of the Righteous Warrior”, serves as a centre for the preservation and study of the Japanese martial arts, both classical koryu bugei and modern gendai budo.
+History: The All Japan Martial Arts Federation (Zen Nippon Sogo Budo Renmei, or ZNSBR for short), serves as a centre for the preservation and study of the Japanese martial arts, both classical koryu bugei and modern gendai budo.
 It was founded in 1952 by Suzuki Masafumi with support from the Imperial House.
-The Seibukan dojo is located in Kyoto, Kansai region, on the main Japanese Island of Honshu.
+The Headquarters dojo is located in Kyoto, Kansai region, on the main Japanese Island of Honshu.

 Masafumi Suzuki Kancho: Suzuki Masafumi was a dedicated practitioner and teacher of Japanese budo.
 His knowledge was both broad and deep.
 The grades he held were reflective of this knowledge, and included: 10th dan in goju Ryu karate Do, 9th dan in Jujutsu (yawara style), 8th dan in kendo, 8th dan in iaido, and 5th dan in judo.
 Suzuki-hanshi’s teachers included such illuminaries as Miyagi Chojun, Miyazato Ei’ichi, Shimabuku Tatsuo, and Toyama Kanken.

-Upon the founding of the Seibukan it was common to have the opportunity to train with many notable teachers.
-The Seibukan Hombu (Headquarters) was located in the ancient capital of Japan, Kyoto.
+Upon the founding of the ZNSBR, it was common to have the opportunity to train with many notable teachers.
+The Hombu (Headquarters) was located in the ancient capital of Japan, Kyoto.
 It was officially opened by its Founder Suzuki Masafumi, who served as its kaiso-seki [founding member].
-At its opening, the Nippon Seibukan was considered one of the world’s biggest budo academies.
-Within its walls were taught Okinawan Goju Ryu karatedo, Okinawan kobudo, Kodokan Judo, Muso Jikiden Eishin Ryu iaido, Kendo, Aikido, Ju jutsu, Naginata Do, and Jukendo.
+At its opening, the ZNSBR was considered one of the world’s biggest budo academies.
+Within its walls were taught Okinawan Goju Ryu Karatedo, Okinawan kobudo, Kodokan Judo, Muso Jikiden Eishin Ryu iaido, Kendo, Aikido, Ju jutsu, Naginata Do, and Jukendo.

-Arts associated with the ZNSBR-NSD are as follows –
+Arts associated with the ZNSBR are as follows –

 - Karate: Empty-hand Arts of Okinawa and Japan (including Okinawan Kobudo)